!Header Content 1

 Limping

 Limping is one of the more obvious indications that a pet is in pain, especially if they are injured.
 However, sometimes pets only limp briefly when they first get up.
 This is common in animals that are just developing arthritis.
+If you suspect your dog may have arthritis, read our article on Dog Arthritis 101 to learn more about the signs, diagnosis, and treatment options.

 Withdrawal